PeterMathijssen/App-Inventor-Documentation/components/reference/experimental/clouddb.md

 # CloudDB

 Non-visible component allowing you to store data on a Internet connected database server (using Redis software).
 This allows the users of your App to share data with each other.
-By default data will be stored in a server maintained by AppyBuilder, however you can setup and run your own server.
+By default data will be stored in a server maintained by App Inventor, however you can setup and run your own server.
 Set the "RedisServer" property and "RedisPort" Property to access your own server.

 ---